Create bouquet for all network types / per network (was: map all services through json api...)

 #2 Updated by edit4ever !
 3 months ago

 Thanks for looking into this!
 I'm striggling with sending the uuid to the /api/service/mapper/load - perhaps I'm not formatting the request properly?

 But no change.
 I'm sure it's something simple - so thank in advance for providing the correct format for the list.

 #3 Updated by Jaroslav Kysela 3 months ago

 You can use any browser's debugger (network view) to check which values the webui sends to tvh.

-#4 Updated by Jaroslav Kysela about 1 month ago
+#4 Updated by Jaroslav Kysela 3 months ago

 - Status changed from New to Fixed

 - % Done changed from 0 to 100